XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 # Technical Help

-### Game is not available in my Play Store.
-How can I play this game?

-> QooApp or Apkpure.

 ### Enemy mortar keeps shooting me and I don't know who the target is.

 > Battle Simplification in Settings is set to on probably.